-Who Should Use Ramp vs Brex
+Who should use Ramp vs Brex

-Brex's Approach
+Brex's approach

-Startups with international ambitions often hit a wall when their corporate card can't handle multi-currency transactions or match their growth trajectory.
 Brex positions itself as a global financial platform for high-growth and venture-backed companies, combining corporate cards with banking, treasury, and travel booking under one roof.

 Target customers include venture-backed startups with institutional funding (or companies with $1M+ annual revenue), ecommerce brands scaling internationally, and SaaS companies with recurring revenue models.
 Because Brex's credit underwriting considers venture funding and growth metrics rather than traditional credit history, the platform can offer limits typically 20-30x higher than traditional corporate cards.

-Ramp's Approach
+Ramp's approach

-To support these workflows, the platform connects with 190+ tools including QuickBooks Online, Xero, and NetSuite.
+To support these workflows, the platform connects with 200+ tools including QuickBooks Online, Xero, and NetSuite.
 The target customer includes SMBs and mid-market companies seeking to eliminate manual workflows, explicitly competing against legacy providers like American Express.

-Ramp vs Brex Eligibility and Credit Limits
+Ramp vs Brex eligibility and credit limits

-What Ramp Requires
+What Ramp requires

 Ramp asks for a $25,000 minimum cash balance in a U.S. business bank account.
 The platform accepts corporations, LLCs, limited partnerships, and nonprofits, but you'll need an EIN and a physical U.S. address (no P.O. boxes or virtual offices, which rules out quite a few remote-first startups).
+Sole proprietorships aren't eligible.

 Credit limits get determined by business financial health: cash flow, revenue, bank balances, and spending patterns.
 New accounts start with an initial temporary limit of $10,000 until bank verification is complete, and approval typically takes one business day with virtual cards available immediately.

-What Brex Requires
+What Brex requires

 Both platforms restrict certain industries: Brex explicitly prohibits high-risk categories including marijuana-related businesses, while Ramp maintains a public prohibited-activities list on its website.